mikenemat/org.openhab.binding.plum/readme.txt

 Aug 1 3PM - Added extra logging around motion sensors and added a 5 second cool-down period for motion events.
 Aug 1 3:10PM - Fixed a bug where motion sensors wouldn't work on 1st try.

+KNOWN ISSUES:
+- Phantom motion events.
+There is a numeric value attached to pirSignal events which I was ignoring.
+This proved to be a bad idea.
+These values likely indicate some sort of quality/threshold.
+I will log and audit these values to determine what numeric value indicates a "true" pirSignal event.
+I had assumed that pirSignal events are fired only when the motion meets the same threshold used to light up the LightPad.
+I'm not so sure about that any more.
+I think a superset of motion events are broadcast and not all of them meet the threshold to be considered valid.

 Currently working:
--Plum LightPads can be controlled via OpenHAB as switches (Local HTTP) -Plum LightPads can be controlled via OpenHAB as dimmers (Local HTTP) -Plum LightPads receive status / event updates in OpenHAB in real-time based on physical interaction (Local TCP Stream) -Plum LightPads receive status / event updates on OpenHAB startup (polling) starting at 60s and repeating every 60s forward.
-(Local HTTP)
+-Plum LightPads can be controlled via OpenHAB as switches -Plum LightPads can be controlled via OpenHAB as dimmers -Plum LightPads receive status / event updates in OpenHAB in real-time based on physical interaction from the streaming API service running on TCP port 2708 on the LightPads.
--Plum LightPads report the power consumption of the load (in watts).
+-Plum LightPads receive status / event updates on OpenHAB startup starting at 60s and repeating every 60s forward -Plum LightPads report the power consumption of the load (in watts).
 Use the same llid and IP address but with the Number item type and #powermeter feature as per example below
 -Plum Lightpads report PIR/Motion sensor events.
 These events will set an OpenHab CONTACT item type to OPEN for 5 seconds, and automatically close it 5 seconds later.
-Make sure to use the Item Type Contact and the plum config type #motion as per examples below.
+Make sure to use the Contact item type and the #motion configuration feature as per examples below.

 General issues
--Non-real-time (polled) values and statuses are updated for the first time at the first refresh (60s default) instead of plugin startup.
-	- A side effect of this is that Dimmers when configured as Sliders in the site map cannot be controlled until the first refresh.
--No test cases and minimal error handling.
+-Dimmers when configured as Sliders in the site map cannot be controlled until the first refresh (60s after OpenHAB start) -No test cases and minimal error handling.
 Make sure your configuration is perfect and keep an eye on the logs for any network issues.

 Configuration